-1 Introduction: Aligning with Our Anabaptist Roots for a Sustainable Future
+1 Introduction: Aligning with Our Anabaptist Roots for a Sustainable Future many, not held by a few (Acts 14:23).

 In tracing our faith back to its origins, we find in Anabaptism a devotion to the teachings of Jesus and an effort to emulate the early disciples in our lives and communities.
 This commitment sets us apart from many branches of Christianity, which have evolved into centralized, hierarchical structures.